 Cora Byrne · Founder, The Ór Standard · April 2026

 Technical teams track code debt.
-They don't track documentation debt; they should.
+They do not track documentation debt.
+They should.

 Code debt is the cost of shortcuts taken now that increase the cost of change later.
-Documentation debt works the same way however, it accumulates invisibly.
-It's visible in support tickets answered manually instead of by documentation, in onboarding sessions repeated because the getting-started guide doesn't exist, in integration failures that are caused by API reference documentation that describes the endpoint as it was designed instead of how it currently behaves.
+Documentation debt works the same way — but it accumulates invisibly, in support tickets answered manually instead of by documentation, in onboarding sessions repeated because the getting-started guide does not exist, in integration failures caused by API reference documentation that describes the endpoint as it was designed rather than as it currently behaves.

-How is documentation debt invisible?
-It's crafty.
-Documentation debt hides so well because it's paid in other people's time.
-The engineer answers the Slack message, the customer success manager walks the new client through the setup, the developer advocate runs the webinar that explains what the documentation should have covered.
+The reason documentation debt stays invisible is that it is paid in other people's time.
+The engineer answers the Slack message.
+The customer success manager walks the new client through the setup.
+The developer advocate runs the webinar that explains what the documentation should have covered.
 None of these costs appear on the documentation line of the budget.
-They appear on the engineering line, the success line, and the marketing line; distributed and therefore uncounted.
+They appear on the engineering line, the success line, the marketing line — distributed and therefore uncounted.

 Documentation debt has three components:

-* The first is completeness debt: the documentation that should exist but doesn't.
-This is the most visible component because the gaps are at least identifiable, even if they aren't filled.
+1. Completeness debt: the documentation that should exist but does not.
+This is the most visible component because the gaps are at least identifiable, even if they are not filled.

-* The second is accuracy debt: the documentation that exists but describes a product that no longer exists or has evolved.
-This is more dangerous than absence, because it creates active misinformation.
-A developer that follows outdated documentation fails in a way that looks like their failure, not the documentation's.
+2. Accuracy debt: the documentation that exists but describes a product that no longer exists.
+This is more dangerous than absence, because it creates active misinformation — a developer following outdated documentation fails in a way that looks like their failure, not the documentation's.

-* The third is structural debt: the documentation that is complete and accurate but organised in a way that prevents or taxes users from finding it.
-This is the most expensive component and the least discussed, because it requires architectural thinking instead of writing effort to resolve.
+3. Structural debt: the documentation that is complete and accurate but organised in a way that prevents users from finding it.
+This is the most expensive component and the least discussed, because it requires architectural thinking rather than writing effort to resolve.

-Organisations typically attack completeness debt (write more docs) while ignoring accuracy debt (update existing docs) and structural debt (rebuild the architecture).
-This is why documentation investment frequently fails to produce the expected reduction in support load or improvement in developer experience.
-It addresses the visible symptom rather than the structural cause.
+Organisations typically attack completeness debt while ignoring accuracy debt and structural debt.
+The application of this ends up with writing more docs without updating existing docs and rebuilding the architecture.
+This is why documentation investment frequently fails to produce the expected reduction in support load or improvement in developer experience — it addresses the visible symptom rather than the structural cause.

 If your team is answering questions that should be answered by documentation, the documentation debt is already compounding.
-The question isn't whether to pay it; you're already paying it.
+The question is not whether to pay it — you are already paying it.
 The question is whether to pay it in engineer time, or in a structured remediation that eliminates the debt rather than services it indefinitely.

 Cora Byrne is the founder of The Ór Standard, a specialist documentation systems consultancy based in the United Kingdom.